parinfer/parinfer.js/lib/parinfer.js.md

                       ^^^^
     ```

+- __Insertion Point__ - the last non-whitespace character before a Paren Trail.
-- __Insertion point__ - the point after which a _Paren Trail_ could be
+  If no Paren Trail exists, it is the first point after which one could be
   inserted.
-If a Paren Trail already exists, the insertion point is simply the
-  point before it.
+In _Indent Mode_, this is where inferred close-parens are inserted
+  after the original _Paren Trail_ is removed.

     ```clj
     (defn foo [a b] ret)
                       ^
-    (def bar [a b])
+    (def bar [a b ])
                 ^
     (foo [bar] a
                ^
     ```

-- __Indentation point__ - the first non-whitespace character of a line.
+- __Indentation Point__ - the first non-whitespace character of a line.
 The
   line must not start inside a string, and must contain more than whitespace or
   comments.